 Domestically, UAE committed to: pursue legislative and other reforms to bring national laws into line with international standards (though only where such standards are ‘in line with the cultural values of the UAE’); improve its child protection system; better protect women’s rights; improve labour standards, including for expatriate workers; study the possibility of establishing a national human rights institution; conduct human rights training courses for law enforcement agencies; promote dialogue with civil society as a way of following up on the implementation of UN recommendations; and develop a concrete national strategy on promoting a culture of human rights.

 An analysis of steps taken by UAE in fulfilment of its international level pledges shows that it has continued to make contributions to OHCHR (e.g. US$1.5 million in 2013).
 Notwithstanding, the level of contributions has decreased since 2013.
-In terms of UAE’s cooperation with Special Procedures, its responsiveness to communications is quite low (6 out of 23).
-UAE has facilitated 4 out of 11 visit requests.
+UAE has responded to 16 out of the 24 communications it received.
+UAE has facilitated 4 out of 12 visit requests.